cklb/pymoskito/docs/tutorial/system.rst

 System: Pendulum on Cart
 ============================

-A pendulum is fixed on a movable cart.
+A pendulum is fixed on a cart, which can move in the horizontal direction.

 The cart has a mass :math:`M`.
 The friction between the cart and the surface causes a frictional force :math:`F_R = D \cdot \dot{s}`, in opposite direction as the velocity :math:`\dot{s}` of the cart.

 The pendulum has a mass :math:`m`, a moment of intertia :math:`J`, a length :math:`l` and an angle of deflection :math:`\varphi`.